Temperature dependence of the energy band gap in ZrTe$_5$: implications for the topological phase

 To understand the observed response in the simplest possible manner, we neglect the relatively flat dispersion of electrons along the magnetic field ($b$ axis in our case), see Ref.~\cite{MartinoPRL19} and interpret our data in terms of excitations in the spectrum of two-dimensional Landau-quantized massive Dirac electrons: $E_n^\pm=\pm\sqrt{\Delta^2 + v^2 2e\hbar n B}$ where $n=0,1,2\ldots$.
 Here $v$ stands for the velocity parameter averaged in the plane perpendicular to $\mathbf{B}$ ($a$-$c$ plane) and $+(-)$ refers to the conduction (valence) band.
 The band gap corresponds to the value of $E_g=2\Delta$.

-The conventional selection rules for electric-dipole transitions, $n\rightarrow n\pm1$, imply the existence of a series of interband inter-LL excitations: $E^+_{n+1(n)}-E^-_{n(n+1)}=\sqrt{\Delta^2+v^2 2e\hbar B n }+\sqrt{\Delta^2+v^2 2e\hbar B(n+1)}$.
+The conventional selection rules for electric-dipole transitions, $n\rightarrow n\pm1$, imply the existence of a series of interband inter-LL excitations: $E^+_{n+1(n)}-E^-_{n(n+1)}=\sqrt{\Delta^2+v^2 2e\hbar B n}+\sqrt{\Delta^2+v^2 2e\hbar B(n+1)}$.
 In our data, such transitions are visible for $n=0,1,2,3$ and 4.
-In addition, cyclotron resonance (CR) excitations may appear.
-In our case of weak electron doping, we identify only the fundamental mode, $0^+\rightarrow1^+$, having the energy of $E^+_{1}-E^+_{0}=\sqrt{\Delta^2+v^22e\hbar B}-\Delta$.
-The proposed massive Dirac model was used to fit the low-$B$ part of the data (below 1~T), see Fig.~\ref{Fig2}f-j.
+In addition, cyclotron resonance (CR) absorption appears.
+In a weakly electron-doped sample, only the fundamental CR mode of electrons ($0^+\rightarrow1^+$) is active at low temperatures, at the energy of $\sqrt{\Delta^2+v^22e\hbar B}-\Delta$.
+At elevated temperatures, the fundamental CR mode of holes ($1^-\rightarrow 0^-$) emerges as well, at the same photon energy.
+In contrast to a preceding study~\cite{JiangPRL20}, we did not observed any series of excitations that would indicate another gap.
+The outlined massive Dirac model was used to fit the low-$B$ part of the data (below 1~T), see Fig.~\ref{Fig2}f-j.
 This is due to Zeeman effect, which scales linearly with $B$ and which starts to impact visibly the magneto-optical response of ZrTe$_5$ at higher magnetic fields, see Ref.~\cite{ChenPNAS17,JiangPRB17}.

 Despite the apparent simplicity of the massive Dirac model, all observed transitions can be well-reproduced in the chosen range of low magnetic fields and also for all explored values of $T$ (see Figs.~\ref{Fig2}f-j).
 Certain deviations appear in the region when transitions approach phonon lines (horizontal dotted lines in Figs.~\ref{Fig2}f-j) which are excluded from the fitting procedure.
 This allows us to extract the temperature dependence of $v$ and $\Delta$ which are the only adjustable parameters of the used model (see Figs.~\ref{Fig2}k and l).
 The extracted values evolve smoothly and monotonously with temperature.
-While the velocity parameter decreases slightly, the band gap gradually grows from the low-temperature $2\Delta= (5\pm1)$~meV value which is consistent with the preceding magneto-optical studies~\cite{ChenPNAS17,MartinoPRL19,JiangPRB17}.
+The velocity parameter decreases slightly, which likely reflects only the unit cell increasing in size.
+This in turn implies a decrease in the overlap of atomic functions, and consequently, overall flattening of the band structure.
+The band gap gradually grows from the low-temperature value, $2\Delta= (5\pm1)$~meV, which is consistent with the preceding magneto-optical studies~\cite{ChenPNAS17,MartinoPRL19,JiangPRB17}.